 The Maryland Catholic Conference offers this testimony in SUPPORT of the Broadening Options and Opportunities for Students Today (BOOST) Scholarship Program allocation of $8.85 million, as included in the proposed FY2019 Operating Budget.
-The Conference represents the public policy interests of the three (arch)dioceses serving Maryland, the Archdioceses of Baltimore and Washington and the Diocese of Wilmington, which together encompass over one million Marylanders.
+The Conference represents the public-policy interests of the three (arch)dioceses serving Maryland, the Archdioceses of Baltimore and Washington and the Diocese of Wilmington, which together encompass over one million Marylanders.
 We offer this testimony on behalf of the many low-income families attending Catholic schools statewide who receive BOOST scholarship assistance.

 The BOOST Scholarship Program provides expanded educational options for low-income students through the provision of scholarship assistance.
 Scholarship recipients are certified through the State Department of Education (MSDE) and awarded through a BOOST Advisory Board, appointed by the General Assembly.
 100% of scholarship recipients are eligible for the Free and Reduced-Price Meal Program (FARMs).
 Now in its second school year, BOOST scholarships are empowering thousands of families across Maryland with educational options.

 The success of the BOOST Scholarship Program in the 2016-17 school year propelled applications to new heights for 2017-18.
 For this school year, there was a 50% increase in applications, to over 4,500 certified applicants.
 Around 1,650 students were waitlisted.
 Priority was given to public school students and 890 public school students were awarded scholarships.
 Public school students were given significantly higher scholarship amounts.